dev625/RepData_PeerAssessment1/PA1_template.md

         mod_df <- (average_data[average_data$interval==interval, "steps"])
     return(mod_df)
 }
+# The function above replaces the NA values with the mean value of that
+# corresponding interval.

 new_df <- df2
+# We use mapply to apply the function to multiple arguments
 new_df$steps <- mapply(na_fill, new_df$steps, new_df$interval)
 ```
 Using the new dataset, we again plot the histogram and find the mean and median